Gunther Mende

-Gunther Mende (born June 4, 1952 in Wiesbaden Germany) is a German record producer.
+Gunther Mende (born 4 June 1952 in Wiesbaden) is a German record producer.

 Life

 He was six years old when he received his first set of drums.
 From that point on he loved music.
 After his Abitur in Mainz, his main subjects were germanistics, politics and philosophy, he worked as a mason and sculptor in the family company.
 After school, he earned his first money playing the drums in bands all through Germany.
 In 1976, CBS Frankfurt gave him the opportunity to work as a staff producer.
 He produced Red Baron with the frontman Candy DeRouge, with whom he continued working after the band broke up.
-He started writing songs for different kinds of groups and solo artists, like Roy Black and Tommy Steiner, before he discovered Jennifer Rush.
+He started writing songs for different kinds of groups and solo artists, like Roy Black and Tommy Steiner, before he discovered Jennifer Rush, which proved pivotal for him.

 In 1994, he sold his recording studios and moved to Cyprus, where he built his own house.

-Gunther Mende's main residence is in Cyprus and periodically he lives in Tirol.
+Gunther Mende's main residence is in Cyprus, though he periodically lives in Tirol.
 He was married to Korean pianist Mee Eun Kim.